frabbit/scuts-slides/slides/slide220.md

 ### typeclass hierarchy

-To understand the last scope where we look for implicits it's important that type classes can form hierachies.
+To understand the last scope where the algorithm looks for implicits it's important to understand that type classes can form hierachies.

+Hierarchies of type classes are implemented as composition, not by inheritance.

 ```haxe
 interface Ord<T> {